scipy/scipy/doc/source/tutorial/interpolate.rst

 There are several general facilities available in SciPy for interpolation and smoothing for data in 1, 2, and higher dimensions.
-The choice of a specific interpolation routine depends on whether your data is
+The choice of a specific interpolation routine depends on the data: whether it is one-dimensional, is given on a structured grid, or is unstructured.
+One other factor is the desired smoothness of the interpolator.
+In short, routines recommended *for interpolation* can be summarized as follows:

-- :ref:`One-dimensional <tutorial-interpolate_1Dsection>` (1-D);

-- Is given on a :ref:`structured grid <tutorial-interpolate_regular_grid_interpolator>`
-  in arbitrary (N) dimensions;

-- Is :ref:`unstructured <tutorial-interpolate_NDunstructured>`;

-For data smoothing, :ref:`functions are provided <tutorial-interpolate_fitpack>` for 1- and 2-D (smoothed)
-cubic-spline interpolation, based on the FORTRAN library FITPACK.
-There are two interfaces for the FITPACK library, a procedural interface and an object-oriented interface.

-Additionally, routines are provided for interpolation / smoothing using :ref:`radial basis functions <tutorial-interpolate_RBF>` with several kernels.

 +------------------+-------------------------+------------------------------+------------------------+---------------------------------------+
 |                  | **kind**                | **routine**                   | **continuity**        | **comment**                           |